quexiang/RSISeg/README.md

 http://tickmap.nkn.uidaho.edu/rsis/isegm

+## How to use this tool:

 ## How to configure it locally?
-This tool consists of two parts: front-end and back-end.
-Since the back-end model is still being trained and debugged, it has not been announced yet.
-Users can try using the local configuration through the following steps.
+This tool consists of two parts: the front end and the back end.
+The back-end model has not been announced yet since it is still being trained and debugged.
+Users can try using the local configuration by following the following steps.

-# Step 1  Setting the backend connection
+## Step 1  Setting the backend connection

-# Setp 2  Install and configure nginx locally
+## Setp 2  Install and configure nginx locally